Chair: John Angus

 Computational Science, PhD (Joint Degree with SDSU)

-Engineering & Industrial Applied Mathematics, PhD (Joint Degree with CSULB)
+Engineering & Industrial Applied Mathematics (Engineering & Computational Mathematics as of Spring 2019), PhD (Joint Degree with CSULB)

 Statistical Sciences, MS